 Ranking on the First Page of Google

-You are probably all too familiar with those wild-sounding claims from a plethora of "web experts" who claim they can get you highly ranked on the first page of Google, Yahoo, Bing and others.
+You are probably all too familiar with those wild-sounding claims from a plethora of “web experts” who claim they can get you highly ranked on the first page of Google.
 Moreover, they offer to perform this magic for only $50 per month and they guarantee the results no less; which is very compelling, indeed!
-The complicated and labor-intensive process by which they promise to deliver this incredible value of a service is termed "Search Engine Optimization" or "SEO."
+The complicated and labor-intensive process by which they promise to deliver this incredible value of a service is termed “Search Engine Optimization” or “SEO.”
 We’ll have more about this sophisticated and ever-changing process as we answer some of these common questions below.
 Many people refer to this topic by using the terms, “Search Engine Optimization”, “SEO”, or the updated terms, “Search Engine Rank Placement”, or “SERP” for short.
 So let’s answer and shed some more light on this topic of search engine rank placement.

 Can you get my site ranked on the first page of Google?